 Not the least among its achievements, Terence Davies’s wondrous Distant Voices, Still Lives offers a crystallization of the appeal of the musical.
 An odd linkage, to be sure, since the genre’s trademark studio boisterousness would seem a world away from the kitchen-sink dreariness of the director’s mood piece about his years growing up with his working-class family in post-WWII Liverpool, dominated by his abusive ogre of a father.
-Yet Davies transcends the facile trap of misery-porn by tapping into the basic notion that could make musicals so enlivening—music as direct expression, music as emotion felt.
-Cinema is the most unashamedly emotional of arts, and the musical feeds in no small part on repressed, frustrated sensations, the better to explode them with bursts of melodious bravura; what are musical numbers, after all, if not lyrically stylized declarations of feelings that could not be expressed any other way?
+Yet Davies transcends the facile trap of misery porn by tapping into the basic notion of musicals as enlivening: music as direct expression, music as emotion felt.
+Cinema is the most unashamedly emotional of arts, and the musical feeds in no small part on repressed, frustrated sensations—the better to explode them with bursts of melodious bravura.
+What are musical numbers, after all, if not lyrically stylized declarations of feelings that could not be expressed any other way?

-In genre terms, Davies’s opening “number” consists of a languid, almost ghostly tracking shot through an empty, dark-greenish living room as “I Get The Blues When It Rains” fills the air, dissolving then to a medium shot of the main characters in funeral blacks: Mother (Freda Dowie) and her grown children, Eileen (Angela Walsh), Maisie (Lorraine Ashbourne), and Tony (Dean Williams).
+In genre terms, Davies’s opening “number” consists of a languid, almost ghostly tracking shot through an empty, dark-greenish living room as “I Get the Blues When It Rains” fills the air, dissolving then to a medium shot of the main characters in funeral blacks: Mother (Freda Dowie) and her grown children, Eileen (Angela Walsh), Maisie (Lorraine Ashbourne) and Tony (Dean Williams).
 Posed frontally in a spare, doleful tableau, they suggest figures in a faded family album, and, indeed, the role of memory is intensely connected to the director’s use of music.
-Songs from Davies’s childhood flood the soundtrack, and throughout the film there is the feeling that each snippet heard is braided to an emotion biographically experienced and ripped, still bleeding, out of the past.
-When “Taking A Chance On Love” is heard while Mother sits on a windowsill polishing the glass from the outside, the lovely specificity of the moment becomes incantatory, the earthbound plainness turned as awesomely lyrical as the flashiest of Stanley Donen’s showstoppers.
+Songs from Davies’s childhood flood the soundtrack, and throughout the film there’s the feeling that each snippet heard is braided to an emotion biographically experienced and ripped, still bleeding, out of the past.
+When “Taking a Chance on Love” is heard while Mother sits on a windowsill polishing the glass from the outside, the lovely specificity of the moment becomes incantatory, the earthbound plainness turned as awesomely lyrical as the flashiest of Stanley Donen’s showstoppers.

 Incarcerated in an all-too-real world, however, Davies’s characters are unable to swim into the Technicolor glories of their fantasies the way Vincente Minnelli’s or Tsai Ming-liang’s can.
-Davies cuts from the kids watching Mother by the window to her being brutally beaten by Father (Pete Postlethwaite) yet lets the same piece of music play as he shifts from a fondly recalled moment to a traumatic one.
-The obvious point of reference would be the sardonic bitterness of Dennis Potter’s The Singing Detective, though Potter's irony is completely alien to Davies.
-In fact, the two artists' approaches could not be more different from each other; whereas Potter sees the lies of pop culture in the chasm separating idealized fantasy and cruel realities, Davies finds in it the possibility for salvation.
+Davies cuts from the kids watching Mother by the window to her being brutally beaten by Father (Pete Postlethwaite), yet the filmmaker lets the same piece of music play as he shifts from a fondly recalled moment to a traumatic one.
+The obvious point of reference would be the sardonic bitterness of Dennis Potter’s The Singing Detective, though the 1987 miniseries’s irony is completely alien to Davies.
+In fact, Potter and Davies’s approaches couldn’t be more different from each other: Whereas Potter sees the lies of pop culture in the chasm separating idealized fantasy and cruel realities, Davies finds in it the possibility for salvation.

-No MGM glitz pierces through the film’s barrage of cramped interiors, bombing shelters and abuse, yet it is through music that the characters’ souls reach heavenward, even as their feet remain grounded in soot.
+No MGM glitz pierces through the film’s visions of cramped interiors, bombing shelters, and abuse, yet it’s through music that the characters’ souls reach heavenward, even as their feet remain grounded in soot.
 To them, the very act of enjoying or actively performing a song constitutes defiant ecstasy, a moment of revolt against the crushing oppression all around them.
-Locked in the brig for briefly going AWOL to confront his father, Tony pulls out a harmonica and plays the theme from Limelight; feeling a continuation of her family’s patriarchal tyranny in her own marriage, Eileen rebelliously sings “I Want To Be Around To Pick Up The Pieces” in response to her domineering husband’s orders.
+Locked in the brig for briefly going AWOL to confront his father, Tony pulls out a harmonica and plays the theme from Limelight; feeling a continuation of her family’s patriarchal tyranny in her own marriage, Eileen rebelliously sings “I Want to Be Around to Pick Up the Pieces” in response to her domineering husband’s (Vincent Maguire) orders.
 In both cases, Davies displays a profound understanding of how art can liberate people from sorrow.

-Davies's film is an act of exorcism, but also one of redemption.
-“I make films to come to terms with my family history,” the director has said.
+The film is an act of exorcism but also one of redemption.
+“I make films to come to terms with my family history,” Davies has said.
 “If there had been no suffering, there would have been no films.”
-Distant Voices, Still Lives is a far darker work than The Long Day Closes, Davies's luminous 1992 follow-up, where he could freely, lyrically recall the burgeoning awareness of his homosexuality, his joy for cinema, or, simply, the stupefying play of light on a carpet; as Armond White superbly put it, the difference between the two films is the difference between “memories Davies can’t get rid of and memories he won’t let go.”
+Distant Voices, Still Lives is a far darker work than his subsequent The Long Day Closes, where he could freely, lyrically recall the burgeoning awareness of his homosexuality, his joy for cinema, or, simply, the stupefying play of light on a carpet.
+(As Armond White superbly put it, the difference between the two films is the difference between “memories Davies can’t get rid of and memories he won’t let go.”)

-The filmmaker actually shot the film as two deliberately contrasting halves, each made with a different crew over a two-year phase; Distant Voices peeks through pale-sepia tones while Still Lives abounds in ominous-ethereal fades to white just as painterly stillness alternates with gliding camera movement.
-The title may imply the stagnation of oppressed lives, yet the picture's lasting impression is one of concentrated, purified motion, of images poetically triggering images, and, above all, of waves of feeling flowing from screen to audience and back.
+The filmmaker actually shot the film as two deliberately contrasting halves, each made with a different crew over a two-year phase: Distant Voices peeks through pale sepia tones while Still Lives abounds in ominous, ethereal fades to white just as painterly stillness alternates with gliding camera movement.
+The full title may imply the stagnation of oppressed lives, yet the film’s lasting impression is one of concentrated, purified motion, of images poetically triggering images, and, above all, of waves of feeling flowing from screen to audience and back.
 Never ignoring the characters’ pain as the family dissolves in the course of the film, Davies brings to their gatherings a heartfelt sense of emotional community struggling with the inescapable passage of time.